Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

 At this point you know the piggy bank is still intact and the sender is the owner, meaning you now get to the smashing part.
 But there is one problem.
-The state is immutable, so we first need to make the receive function mutable by adding the |mutable|_ attribute to the |receive|_ macro.
+The state is immutable, so you first need to make the receive function mutable by adding the |mutable|_ attribute to the |receive|_ macro.

 .. code-block:: rust